cryptape/dapp-demos/pet-shop/README.md

 cd src/js
 ```

-Modified 'Adoption.json' to '../Adoption.json' in  row 32 `app.js`
+Modified 'Adoption.json' to '../Adoption.json' in `initContract` method in `app.js`

 ### 3. Pack and rename `src` folder